 The missing documents

 The background story: after the earthquake flattened the city, it was time to rebuild the city.
-Several ministers and secretaries assisted the king, and one of these secretaries of state was SebastiΓ£o JosΓ© de Carvalho e Melo.
+Several ministers and secretaries assisted the king, and one of these secretaries of state was Sebastião José de Carvalho e Melo.
 Nowadays, he’s better known as the first Marquis of Pombal, a name he received in 1769.
 Many decisions had to be made in a short time, and during the Lisbon Earthquake Experience, you’ll learn everything about the quake, the ruined city, and the new Lisbon.

 Quake knowledge at the QUAKE Lisbon Earthquake Centre

-Have you always wanted to pretend to be amateur scientists orΒ learn more about seismic events?
+Have you always wanted to pretend to be an amateur scientist or learn more about seismic events?
 The second room is full of information!
 After a short introduction by a staff member, you can discover more about earthquakes.
-Take an advance toΒ learn more about tectonic platesΒ in Europe, the related effects of an earthquake, and the magnitudes.
-Afterwards, you’llΒ know more about tsunamis, historical quakes, and the ocean floor.
-The thematicΒ experience allows you to touch, try, and play with games, buttonsΒ and other sources.
-After 10 minutes, you move to the next adventure, or you can stay a little longer.
+Take an advance to learn more about tectonic plates in Europe, the related effects of an earthquake, and the magnitudes.

 Experience an earthquake

 In the next room, things get shaky!
-Thanks to theΒ interactive technology, video mapping, and special effects,Β you can experience what it’s like to be in an earthquake.
+Thanks to the interactive technology, video mapping, and special effects, you can experience what it’s like to be in an earthquake.
 You enter a room and take place on a moving floor.
-Hold on as you experience the earthquakes in Japan (2011) and San Francisco (United States of AmericaΒ –Β 1906)!
-These historical events had a huge impact, and in the safety of the Quake Museum Lisbon,Β you can experience how it feels.
+Hold on as you experience the earthquakes in Japan (2011) and San Francisco (United States of America – 1906)!
+These historical events had a huge impact, and in the safety of the Quake Museum Lisbon, you can experience how it feels.

 Travel through time

-After learning more about earthquakes and their effects, allΒ visitors will enter a time machine.
+After learning more about earthquakes and their effects, all visitors will enter a time machine.
 You’ll see scenes of history and travel back to the year 1755.
 Welcome to Lisbon back in the day!
 There are several information points to listen to stories and discover more about Portuguese life back then.
 After a few minutes, you’ll be welcomed into the church.

 Welcome to church